W4W1R3/WEB-CHALLS/CTFLEARN-POST Practice.md

 ~~~

 ### With curl
-As I said this is my first time using this tool, but it's actually not complicated, the final function looked like this:

 `curl  "http://165.227.106.113/post.php" -d "username=admin&password=71urlkufpsdnlkadsf"`

-Comparing it to python, this is indeed much faster to make and execute, so I guess I will use it more often for simple HTTP requests or any other URL based protocols.
+Comparing it to python, this is indeed much faster to make and execute
-I will also explain what this function does if you are interested:

 * `curl` is of course the program we run
 * Next is the url, which doesn't have to be at the begging, `curl  -d "username=admin&password=71urlkufpsdnlkadsf" "http://165.227.106.113/post.php"` this would also
 work
 * `-d` for data, this will also automaticly inform `curl` that this is POST requests (GET doens't have body).
 * The data of the Post request.

-My conclusion is that curl is a powerful command tool and I am definitely will use it in the future.